scottyschup/ruby-curriculum/language-basics/exceptions.md

 If the calling method doesn't rescue (or *catch* or *handle*) an exception, it continues to *bubble up* the *call stack*.
-So the caller's caller gets a chance, then his caller, then...
+So the caller's caller gets a chance, then their caller, then...

 If no method throughout the entire call stack catches the exception, the exception is printed to the user and the program exits.